dieselnutjob/dts2tsv/README.md

 Firstly you need to identify another device which is similar and for which source code files (dts, dtsi and includes) are available.

-Create a folder and put the device dts and all of the dsti and h files into that folder.
+Create a folder and put the device dts and all of the dsti and h files into that folder (source in the example below):-

 ```
 ./multidtc rk3566-newdevice.dtb